emmajanedrews/base-template/_posts/2017-10-16-the-latest-market-statistics-for-vancouver-are-in.md

 Now that fall is upon us, I’d like to take a look back at how our Central Vancouver real estate market fared over the month of September.

-To start off, the detached housing market had a 14% sales-to-active ratio.
+To start off, the detached housing market had a 14% sales-to-actives ratio.
 This is about 1% less than last month.

-The reason this market hasn’t seen any increase in prices or activity is because total listing inventory has increased 36% since August. **These factors are a strong indicator that we’re in a buyer’s market.**
+The reason this market hasn’t seen any increase in prices or activity is that total listing inventory has increased 36% since August. **These factors are a strong indicator that we’re in a buyer’s market.**

 Let’s turn our attention to the condominium market.
-In that market, there was a 59% sales-to-active ratio.
+In that market, there was a 59% sales-to-actives ratio.
 This is about 11% less than last month.

 {% include pullquote.html %}

 The condo market is still red hot.
-Inventory is low, about 29% less than last year, and there are a lot of multiple offer situations taking place.
+Inventory is about 29% lower than last year and there are a lot of multiple offer situations taking place.

 With all of this being said, I’m starting to notice my clients looking to sell their condos and buy detached homes instead.